-Receive notifications on Jira issue statuses in Slack, assign work and follow the team’s progress.
+Receive notifications on JIRA issue status in Slack, assign work, and follow the team’s progress.

-Post deployment notifications to a Slack channel and organise the team around incidents.
+Post deployment notification to a Slack channel and organize the team around incidents.

 Get notified in a Slack channel when code is committed to a repository.